mpay24/mpay24-php/README.md

 ## Configuration

-The configuration file is located in /lib/config/config.php The soap username and password should be entered here.
+The configuration file is located in /lib/config/config.php<br />
+The soap username and password should be entered here.<br />
 The `CURL_LOG` and `MPAY24_LOG` path starts in /lib/

 ## SDK Overview